Morriston Hospital: History

 The site was originally occupied by Maes-y-Gwernen Hall, a 19th-century farmhouse which was acquired by William Williams MP in 1885.
 Williams's son, Jeremiah Williams, inherited the house in 1904 and invited David Lloyd George to stay there in 1918.
-An emergency medical hospital was built on the site in 1942.
+An emergency war-time medical hospital was built on the site in 1942.

 By the late 1970s the hospital needed modernising.
 The design, which was undertaken by William Simpson using a nucleus layout which was capable of expansion, was announced in December 1976 and planning permission granted in March 1978.
 Construction began in 1981 and the building opened in October 1985.

 The Welsh Centre for Burns and Plastic Surgery, which was designed to provide care for the whole population of 2.3 million across West, Mid and South Wales, moved to the site from St Lawrence Hospital, Chepstow in 1994.

 In 2015 the Health Board announced plans to expand the site with focus exclusively on the care of the sickest patients.
 Further to those plans, a new cardiac unit, built at a cost of £6.6 million, opened in August 2016.